A first-order augmented Lagrangian method for constrained minimax optimization: A first-order augmented Lagrangian method for problem

 \subsection{Complexity results for Algorithm \ref{AL-alg}}

 In this subsection we study iteration and operation complexity for Algorithm \ref{AL-alg}.
 Recall that $\mcX=\dom\,p$ and $\mcY=\dom\,q$.
-Before proceeding, we make one additional assumption that a generalized Mangasarian-Fromowitz constraint qualification holds for the minimization part of \eqref{prob} and a uniform Slater's condition holds for the maximization part of \eqref{prob}.
+Before proceeding, we make one additional assumption below that a generalized Mangasarian-Fromowitz constraint qualification (GMFCQ) holds for the minimization part of \eqref{prob}, a uniform Slater's condition holds for the maximization part of \eqref{prob}, and $F(\cdot,y)$ is Lipschitz continuous on $\mcX$ for any $y\in\mcY$.
+Specifically, GMFCQ and the Lipschitz continuity of $F(\cdot,y)$ will be used to bound the amount of violation on feasibility and complementary slackness by $(x^{k+1}, \tl^{k+1}_\bfx)$ for the minimization part of \eqref{prob} with $\tl^{k+1}_\bfx=[\lambda^k_\bfx+\rho_kc(x^{k+1})]_+$ (see Lemma \ref{l-xcnstr2}).
+Likewise, the uniform Slater's condition will be used to bound the amount of violation on feasibility and complementary slackness by $(x^{k+1}, y^{k+1},\lambda^{k+1}_\bfy)$ for the maximization part of \eqref{prob} (see Lemmas \ref{l-ycnstr} and \ref{l-subdcnstr}).